 When having fun also means learning and contributing to environmental and social justice

 The baby toy market is huge.
 Fluffy toys, toys with lights, toys with noises, toys with computers…the list goes on and on.
-And while a lot of these toys are made with polyester or plastic or any number of synthetic materials and are often manufactured in facilities with poor working conditions, we’ve always been clear on one thing: Our toys are produced with only the purest organic cotton in fair trade facilities that provide good working conditions for all workers.
+And while a lot of these toys are made with polyester or plastic or any number of synthetic materials and are often manufactured in facilities with poor working conditions, we’ve always been clear on one thing: our toys are produced with only the purest organic, earth-friendly toy cotton in fair trade facilities that provide good working conditions for all workers.
 We want our toys to not only be fun, but to contribute to baby’s cognitive growth and to make our world a better place.

 Toys for Learning: The Waldorf Philosophy

 Our toys are developed with the Waldorf School philosophy of learning coordination and dexterity skills through imitation and example—learning disguised as play!
-Waldorf toys are designed to stimulate your child’s imagination.
+Waldorf organic learning toys are designed to stimulate your child’s imagination.
 Our Jill doll with changeable clothes, for instance, teaches kids how to change all by themselves!

 Environmental Justice: Organic Inside and Out